thabils/sparql.anything2rml/README.md

 - RMLTC0002b-CSV: Blanknodes hash their input while RMLMapper uses the input as identifier
 - RMLTC0010c-CSV: Spaces in reference names crashes SPARQL anything parser
 - RMLTC0006a-CSV: Spaces in constant values in CONSTRUCT (see ) crashes the SPARQL anything parser (test case files seem inconsistent)
-- Rare occurrences of different amount of whitespaces in output files

 ### JSON related